dwilliams-github/homepage/client/src/text/links.md

 By the way, if you are curious how it works, you can take a peek at all the details on [github](https://github.com/microsoft/vscode).

-Well, some say its ruined interviewing for programming jobs, but [LeetCode](https://leetcode.com/) is still a good way to learn algorithms.
+Well, some say its ruined interviewing for computer science jobs, but [LeetCode](https://leetcode.com/) is still a good way to learn algorithms.
 If you are new to programming and find their examples bewildering, you can pick up the python language with no prior experience at [learningpython.org](https://www.learnpython.org/).